Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## 25. Reboot and login.
-Run `reboot` and then login to your user account and then you should see the Desktop you installed.
+Run `reboot`, then login to your user account and then you should see the Desktop you installed.
 Congratulations You have sucessfully installed Arch Linux.

 ## Applications.